fadhilnapis/SIG-FSTM/README.md

 ## okay .. then, how SIG work?

-**We will make a class once a week every tuesday night, discussing a topic we specify.** To keep what we learned longger, we use github which will save our code into the cloud and recode it perfectly.
+We will make a class once a week every tuesday night, discussing a topic we specify.
+To keep what we learned longger, we use github which will save our code into the cloud and recode it perfectly.

-**To keep track our SIG activity in github, we use gitter as a chat platform which we already setup to integerate with SIG github repo.**
+To keep track our SIG activity in github, we use gitter as a chat platform which we already setup to integerate with SIG github repo.
 We will also make a training in a certains topic that need to focus more.

-**Also we will joining outside events that relate to our scope of learning for example JOMLAUNCH, raspberry pi JAM, Startup and Developer Meetup and more.**
+Also we will joining outside events that relate to our scope of learning for example JOMLAUNCH, raspberry pi JAM, Startup and Developer Meetup and more.

-To test your skill, there are many competitions you can participate.
+You can also participate with outside competition offers by university or company or FSTM itself which will test you skill and knowledge.